adrnmrk/Adrian-Portfolio/docs/patients-api.md

 #### **Response**

 The response will be a JSON array containing the updated patient information, including the unique identifier (_id) and timestamps (createdAt, updatedAt).
-For more information about the JSON attributes, refer to the [Create new patients section](#create-new-patients).
+For more information about the parameters, refer to the [Create new patients section](#create-new-patients).

 #### **Request Example**